Bar examination: Japan

 The bar exams in Japan yield the fewest successful candidates worldwide.
 The old format of the examinations, last held in 2010 saw only 6% passing the exam.
 With the new format of examinations—even after extensive reforms and a new mandatory duration of graduate school education for a period of two years—the pass rate is only 22%.
 Since 2014, candidates are allowed to take the examinations within five years before their right to take the exam is revoked and they either have to return to law school, take the preparatory exam or give up totally.
 It is administered solely by the Ministry of Justice.

+Malaysia

+Malaysian students are required to pass the Certificate in Legal Practice (CLP), a 9-month post-graduate course and subsequent examination required to become a qualified lawyer.
+A Bachelor of Legal Studies (Hons) from Universiti Teknologi MARA, is also needed to become a qualified lawyer in Malaysia.

 Philippines

 The Philippine Bar Examination is a national test administered once every year on the four Sundays of September (September before 2011 and November until 2022).
 It covers eight areas of law: political law, labor law and social legislation, criminal law, civil law, commercial law, taxation law, remedial law, and legal ethics and practical exercises.
 There are selected testing sites around the country’s law schools.
-The topnotchers are released every year in the list of top ten to twenty bar passers.
+The top achievers by percentage are released every year in the list of top ten to twenty bar passers.